Stop the Stink: 5 Simple Steps to Prevent Body Odor

 For instance, onions and garlic contain an aroma that can come out through your pores when you sweat.
 Caffeinated beverages and alcohol can also cause you to sweat more.

-As much as possible, try to maintain a healthy diet that ass.
+As much as possible, try to maintain a healthy diet.
 Remember that it may not necessarily be about completely cutting out these foods, but rather consuming them in moderation.